 Every state has specific requirements for an uncontested divorce.
 For example, you will need to meet the state's residency requirements and waiting period before you can ask the judge to finalize your divorce.
-You will also need to have a signed and final divorce settlement agreement that address all the issues in your case.
+You will also need to have a signed and final marital settlement agreement (MSA) that address all the issues in your case.

-A contested divorce means that there are unresolved issues, which you can't resolve that require court intervention.
+A contested divorce means that you and your spouse disagree about at least some issues, which you can't resolve that require court intervention.
 Contested divorces often take much longer than uncontested divorces because the spouses (or their attorneys) must conduct discovery.
 Discovery is a legal process where both sides ask the other to produce evidence, like financial documents, text messages, and anything else relevant to the contested issue.
 For example, if one spouse claims that the other is hiding assets, that spouse can serve discovery including a request to produce documents, like bank records and tax returns and even send a subpoena to third parties like banks, partners, and personal accountants.

 Additionally, it takes significantly longer to complete a contested divorce because spouses and their attorneys need to present evidence, such as documents and witnesses, to the court during the trial.
 As with any legal proceeding, the entire process costs more money the longer it takes and becomes more involved.

 Aside from time and money, one of the biggest downfalls of a contested divorce is that the judge (not the spouses) maintains control over the outcome.
 When couples work together to create a divorce settlement agreement, they control what happens to their family.
 For example, although the couple may disagree on frequency and the exact days for custody exchanges, they may agree that shared custody is best for the children.
 However, when the court becomes involved, a judge may see custody completely different.